U.S. Fed's Main Street lending facility likely to start with a whimper

 The Main Street program is part of the federal government's unprecedented effort to shore-up the U.S. economy and help companies retain workers after the coronavirus shutdown put more than 20 million Americans out of work.

-Data from the 2017 Census business survey suggests more than 38,000 companies employing about 30.2 million people could make use of the program, including more than half of the S&P 500.
+Data from the 2017 Census business survey suggested that 38,000 companies employing about 30.2 million people could make use of the program, including more than half of the S&P 500.

 "It is far and away the biggest challenge of any of the 11 facilities that we've set up," Fed chair Jerome Powell said last month during a Princeton University webcast in which he also said the central bank is open to adjusting the program.